-What is Hazard Perception Test?
+What is a Hazard Perception Test?

+Learners will watch fourteen one minute long hazard perception test video clips (nineteen clips for lorry and bus candidates).
+Hazard perception clips are computer generated imagery (CGI) and filmed from the perspective of a passenger car driver.
 Learners have to indicate, usually by clicking a mouse button or touching the screen, when they observe a developing hazard.
 All of the hazard perception clips will include one developing hazard, and one will include 2 hazards.
 The sooner the student reacts to a developing hazard, the more points are scored.
 Points are from five down to one, with no score if the examinee reacts too late.

 Hazard perception test online